kengonakajima/CCDK/api/Doc/ShinraGameAPI.md

 ### The Game loop

-A basic example of a normal game loop with Shinra is the following:
+A basic example of a normal game loop with Shinra Technologies is the following:
 ```
 #include <ShinraGame.h>